Valladolid is located in the Yucatan state of Mexico, which is known for its natural beauty, thousands of cenotes and the iconic Chichen Itza.

 I hope you’ve enjoyed my post on the great things to do in Valladolid, Mexico!
 It’s truly a unique place and it’s one that will stay in your memory.

-With amazing people, cheaper prices, beautiful sites, it will give you a different insight into Mexican life than the coastal resorts give.
+With amazing people, cheaper prices, and beautiful sites, it will give you a different insight into Mexican life than the coastal resorts give.

 Check out my full backpacking Mexico guide here.